Sculptor-AI/aiportal/backend/README.md

 }
 ```

-The response is encrypted with AES-128 using the key specified in the environment variable.
+The response is encrypted with the public key and must be decrypted with the private key.
 When decrypted, it has the following format:

 ```json
 {